vosechu/vosechu.github.io/curriculum/performance-metrics.md

 ### Target Competencies

-Ability to work on a team with other collaborators Mastery of Git terminology and usage
+* Ability to work on a team with other collaborators
+* Mastery of Git terminology and usage
-Basic understanding of other version control systems
+* Basic understanding of other version control systems

 ### Learning Objectives

 Students will understand:
-How to start a new project
+* How to start a new project
-Conflicts and resolution
+* Conflicts and resolution
-The benefits of various workflows
+* The benefits of various workflows
-How to use collaboration tools (like Github)
+* How to use collaboration tools (like Github)

 ### Learning Activities

 Students will:
-Start a new project by cloning
+* Start a new project by cloning
-Start a new project by init/remote add
+* Start a new project by init/remote add
-Use standard commit process
+* Use standard commit process
-Fix conflicts and push to remote repos
+* Fix conflicts and push to remote repos
-Push to an out-of-date repo
-Collaborate on a project using the pull request process Collaborate on a project as full ‘collaborators’ Perform code review for other students on github.com Complete readings on the topic
+* Collaborate on a project using the pull request process
-Use often in projects and other activities
+* Collaborate on a project as full ‘collaborators’
+* Perform code review for other students on github.com

 ### Performance Metrics